 According to the salary comparison website, Payscale, these are the average salaries for financial data analytics jobs in the US.
-These were correct as of 2021, but you can click on each salary for an up-to-date estimate (as well as a more detailed breakdown):
+These were correct as of the beginning of 2022, but you can click on each salary for an up-to-date estimate (as well as a more detailed breakdown):

 Finance jobs are high stakes.
 You’ll have to invest significant amounts of time honing and developing your skills.
 You’ll need to become an excellent business leader.
 But as you can see, the hard work will pay off.
 As a long-term career goal, this has excellent potential to be a fulfilling and rewarding path.

 In this post, we explored the ins-and-outs of data science within the finance industry.
 We learned that:

 - Financial data scientists work with the vast amounts of data available to financial institutions.
 They use this to drive high-stakes business decisions.

 - Financial data scientists work in a broad array of areas, from risk management and fraud detection to automated pricing and algorithmic trading.